-3. Are costs and expenses included in the charges
+4. Are costs and expenses included in the Charges

-- 3.1 Except as expressly set out in the Award Form, the Charges shall include all costs and expenses relating to the provision of Deliverables.
-No further amounts shall be payable in respect of matters such as: - 3.1.1 incidental expenses such as travel, subsistence and lodging, document or report reproduction, shipping, desktop or office equipment costs, network or data interchange costs or other telecommunications charges; or - 3.1.2 costs incurred prior to the commencement of the Contract.
+- 4.1 the Charges shall include all costs and expenses relating to the provision of Deliverables.
+No further amounts shall be payable in respect of matters such as: - 4.1.1 incidental expenses such as travel, subsistence and lodging, document or report reproduction, shipping, desktop or office equipment costs, network or data interchange costs or other telecommunications charges; or - 4.1.2 costs incurred prior to the commencement of this Contract.